telerik/blazor-docs/components/chart/labels-template-and-format.md

 The `Template` function of `ChartLegendLabels` exposes the following fields in the template context:

 * `text` - the text the legend item
-* `series` - the data series
+* `series` - the data series object
-* `value` - the point value (only for donut and pie charts)
+* `value` - the data point value.
+Available only for Donut and Pie charts.
-* `percentage` - the point value represented as a percentage value.
-Available only for donut, pie and 100% stacked charts
+* `percentage` - the data point value as a number between 0 and 1.
+Available only for Donut, Pie and 100% stacked charts.

 ### New Line in the Label Template

-To add a new line in the label, use a `\n`.
+To add a new line in the label, use the new line character `\n`.

 <div class="skip-repl"></div>